DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reports for ASP.NET Core - Integrate an AI Assistant (Azure OpenAI)
+# DevExpress Reports for ASP.NET Core — Integrate an AI Assistant (Azure OpenAI)

 This example is an ASP.NET Core application with integrated DevExpress Reports and an AI assistant.
-User requests and assistant responses are displayed on-screen using the DevExtreme [`dxChat`](https://js.devexpress.com/jQuery/Documentation/24_2/ApiReference/UI_Components/dxChat/) component.
+User requests and assistant responses are displayed on-screen using the DevExtreme Chat ([`dxChat`](https://js.devexpress.com/jQuery/Documentation/24_2/ApiReference/UI_Components/dxChat/)) component.

-The AI assistant's role depends on the associated DevExpress Reports component:
+The AI assistant's role depends on associated DevExpress Reports component:

-- **Data Analysis Assistant**: An assistant for the DevExpress *Web Document Viewer*.
+- **Data Analysis Assistant**: An assistant for the DevExpress Web Document Viewer.
 This assistant analyzes report content and answers questions related to information within the report.
-- **UI Assistant**: An assistant for the DevExpress *Web Report Designer*.
+- **UI Assistant**: An assistant for the DevExpress Web Report Designer.
 This assistant explains how to use the Designer UI to accomplish various tasks.
 Responses are based on information from [end-user documentation](https://github.com/DevExpress/dotnet-eud) for DevExpress Web Reporting components.

 **Note: AI Assistant initialization takes time.
-The assistant tab becomes available once Azure OpenAI finishes uploading and indexing the source document on the server.**
+The assistant tab becomes available once Azure OpenAI uploads and indexes the source document on the server.**

 To answer questions, the application uploads ODF documents to Azure OpenAI, and creates a chat agent using the [Azure OpenAI Responses API](https://learn.microsoft.com/en-us/azure/foundry/openai/how-to/responses?tabs=csharp).
 The agent uses File Search and Code Interpreter tools to read and analyze the document.